 Exclusion from Self-Employment Tax for Certain Individuals.
-Unlike earlier proposed legislation that would have excluded all CRP payments from self-employment income, the Farm Bill would exclude only those payments received by retirees and the disabled.
-Even these would be limited to those individuals who were receiving benefits from either regular retirement32 or disability33 under the Social Security Act.34 Both regular retirement benefits and disability benefits received from Social Security have links to other "earned income"35 received.
-In the case of regular retirement benefits received prior to reaching "full retirement" age, the benefits are reduced by \$1
+Unlike earlier proposed legislation that would have excluded all CRP payments from self-employment income, the Farm Bill's provision explicitly excludes only those payments received by retirees and the disabled.
+Even these would be limited to those individuals who were receiving benefits from either regular retirement24 or disability25 under the Social Security Act.26 Both regular retirement benefits and disability benefits received from Social Security have links to other "earned income"27 received.
+In the case of regular retirement benefits received prior to reaching "full retirement" age, the benefits are reduced by \$1 for every \$2 by which the recipient's earned income exceeds a statutory annual limit.28 Receipt of disability benefits from Social Security is predicated on a disability that prevents the recipient from any work that would result in earned income.29